When starting the project, I had several requirements on my mind:

 - rail to rail on input and output operation (in order to be able to work with a single supply voltage and provide wide range of output voltage)

-The choice I made was LMC6062, since I coud easily get them for a reasonable price.
+I chose LMC6062 because I can easily get them for a reasonable price.
 They are precision (=low offset voltage) CMOS (=low bias current) amplifiers.
-And they are rail to rail.
-They also have quite high typical open loop voltage gain, that helps to maintain accuracy with simple calculations.
+The specified supply voltage is from 4.5V up to 15V.
+Especially the second value is important - many modern opamps do not work with supply voltage above 5.5V.
+LMC6062 is also a rail to rail opamp, which is important in this project.
+They also have quite high typical open loop voltage gain, that helps to maintain consistiency between real life performance and results of simple calculations we are used to.
 Plus, there are two of them in a single SO8 package.

 Resistor R24 is there only to help in routing the tracks on the PCB and its value is 0 Ohms.